Learn how to manage user access in Mazévo.

 Limiting Event Planner Access to Specific Rooms and Buildings

-The event planner role is intended to give a user the ability to book any room in the system from the web interface.
-However, in rare instances, you may wish to limit the spaces in which an event planner can create events.
-If so, the following rules apply:
+The event planner role is intended to give a user the ability to book any room in the system.
+However, in some instances, you may wish to limit the spaces in which an event planner can create events.
+If so, the following rule(s) apply: